ihaveamac/mediawiki-extensions-BulkPageCreate/README.md

 # WORK IN PROGRESS

-This extension is not even remotely finished.
-It does the very basic job of copying page text and that's it.
-It doesn't check for namespaces or do text replacement right now.
+This extension is not done.
+It copies pages and does basic text replacement.
+It does not check namespaces or if it's going to overwrite pages.

 Things to do:
 * Check target namespaces
 * Check source namespace
-* Do text replacement
+* Check for page overwriting

 # BulkPageCreate